gSchool/ada-pre-course/01-day01/01-workflow/01-workflow.md

 ### Oh My Zsh

-Zsh is very customizable and there's a great community-driven framework for managing zsh configurations and provides thousands of helper functions, plugins and themes.
+Zsh is very customizable environent in zsh and there's a great community-driven framework for managing zsh configurations providing thousands of helper functions, plugins and themes.
+Basically it lets you customize the look and feel of the terminal and add custom commands and shortcuts.
 The most amazing thing is that **it comes with git integration!**

+Using **Oh My Zsh** is completely optional at Ada, but it can be handy for it's support of git and extensibility.
+You are welcome to install it if you are interested.

 You can install it with: